jkeohan/react-intro-to-props/README.md

 :oncoming_police_car:  Props adhere to the following rules:

 - Data is unidirectional passed down from a `parent` > `child`
+- All Props passed to a child are organized into a single object in the child Component
 - Props are `immutable` and cannot be reassigned a new value within the receiving child Component

-- All Props passed to a child are organized into a single object in the child Component
+This Rule isn't regarding props but something we will need to keep in mind going forward:
-- Any Components created within a .map() must be assigned a unique key.
+- Any Components created using Array.map() must be assigned a key prop with a unique value.

 ### Passing Props